-For codes which implement a strength reduction factors there is a ? factor for compression and ? factor for axial tension & bending.
-Depending on the forces/moment on the section the ? value will vary between the limits for compression and tension.
+For codes (ACI and Australian codes) which implement a strength reduction factors there is a factor for in-plane compression and a factor for in-plane tension & bending.
+Depending on the forces/moment on the section the value will vary between the limits for compression and tension.
 The actual reduction value used will depend on the actual strain plane across the slab.